davemlz/water-storage-retrieval/README.md

 Water depth is estimated through 3 different regression models: Linear Regression, Random Forest and Gradient Boosting.

 First, reservoirs shorelines are retrieved and added to the original bathymetric data in `/phase-II/01-shoreline-to-bathymetry.ipynb`.
 The gathered data is interpolated using IDW in `/phase-II/02-IDW-interpolation.Rmd`.
 The input features for the regression models are calculated in `/phase-II/03-input-features.ipynb`.
 Regression models were fitted an tested in `/phase-II/04-bathymetry-estimation.ipynb`.
+Predictions were also made in this notebook.
 Statistical analysis of cross-validation results from the previous step were performed in `/phase-II/05-statistical-analysis.Rmd`.

 ### Input Features